About Breast Implants

 Currently a fifth generation silicone breast implants are been used.
 The fifth generation silicone breast implants are in a semi-solid gel state which decreases the ability of the gel to leak or “bleed” as well as makes the possibility of the gel migrating through out the body very unlikely.
 The fifth generation silicone implants are improved and safer implants which have a lower incidence rate of capsular contracture and of device-shell rupture.

-Breast implants are used in mammaplasty surgery for 3 main indication:
+Breast implants are used in mammaplasty surgery for 3 main indications:

 Breast Implant Incision Sites